John Brown University: Campus

 John Brown University's main campus is located on 200 acre in Siloam Springs, Arkansas.
 The university's most recognizable building, the Cathedral of the Ozarks, was completed in 1957 and, along with the two Windgate Visual Art Buildings composes the Cathedral group.
 The Cathedral contains a sanctuary for chapel and other assemblies, and the back portion is a three-floor academic building housing the music department and the humanities and social sciences.
 The entire Cathedral group was recently renovated on the inside and resurfaced with white limestone on the exterior.

-Between the Cathedral group and Walker Student Center is the campus' main quad, which is used for recreation and relaxation by students.
+Between the Cathedral group and Walker Student Center is the campus's main quad, which is used for recreation and relaxation by students.
 The student center itself houses a cafe, an open area for studying, bookstore, post office, and classrooms on the second floor.
 Attached to the student center is the Walker co-ed residence hall with male and female residents living on separate floors.
 There are three other residence halls on campus as well: J. Alvin Brown, an all-male dormitory and the oldest building on campus which was given a $6 million renovation in 2014; Mayfield, an all-female hall completing a $6 million renovation in 2018, and Hutcheson, a co-ed residence hall.
 Upperclassman and non-traditional student housing options include campus townhouses and the Northslope Apartments.

 Other buildings on campus are the Bill George Arena, Soderquist Business Center, Bell Science Hall, Mabee Learning Resource Center, Chapman Administrative Building, Blood Memorial (Admissions) Building, Berry Performing Arts Center, Balzer Technology Center, CARE Clinic, Simmons Great Hall, Health Education Building, Peer-Andrus Studio & Project Barn and the Walton Lifetime Health Complex.